 Explore Field Station: Dinosaurs and become an honorary scientist as you trek through the largest animatronic dinosaur theme park in North America.
 It’s a prehistoric experience featuring more than 40 life-sized, moving, and realistic dinosaurs.
 Just minutes south of Wichita in Derby, Kansas, your expedition includes 10 acres of walking trails next to dinosaurs, live shows, games, and activities hosted by their expedition guides, exploring the Raptor Maze, a round of Jurassic Golf on the 18-hole miniature golf course and more.

 Fulton Valley Farms is an authentic family farm where visitors can see a variety of crops being grown throughout the year.
 Not only is the farm a memorable location for celebrations – weddings, parties and more – many special events open to the public are held there throughout the year.
 It’s a wonderful place to visit during the holidays and is a regular amongst places in Wichita to find Santa.

 Grace Hill Winery

 An authentic winery experience awaits approximately 30 minutes north of downtown Wichita at Grace Hill Winery.
 Start with a wine tasting in their indoor tasting room.
 With three different wine flights to select from, there is a little something for everyone.
-They also feature various events such as grape stomping and yoga throughout the year.
+They also feature various events such as grape stomping and guided art classes throughout the year.
 If you can’t make it to the winery, their wines are available at a selection of liquor stores in Wichita’s surrounding areas.

 Infinity Art Glass